r-dbi/bigrquery/README.md

 ### Authentication and authorization

-When using bigquery interactively, you’ll be prompted to [authorize bigrquery](https://developers.google.com/bigquery/authorization) in the browser.
+When using bigrquery interactively, you’ll be prompted to [authorize bigrquery](https://developers.google.com/bigquery/authorization) in the browser.
 Your token will be cached across sessions inside the folder `~/.R/gargle/gargle-oauth/`, by default.
 For non-interactive usage, it